 Sometimes on a long car ride, you need to get some well-earned rest.
-In this article, I will be outlining 10 of the best places to sleep in your car on a road trip.
+In this article, I’ll be outlining 19 of the best places to sleep in your car on a road trip.
 Ideally, you want to stop somewhere that is safe, quiet, and free of charge.
 It’s also important to have access to facilities such as using the bathroom or taking a shower in the morning.

-I will be discussing how to find overnight parking nearby for you to stop and spend the night.
+I’ll be discussing how to find overnight parking nearby for you to stop and spend the night.
 There will be options that involve sleeping in your vehicle and others that involve pitching a tent or taking advantage of cheap accommodation.
-There are often many easy places you can park overnight and have at least a few hours’ sleep before continuing your journey.
+There are often many easy places you can park overnight and have at least a few hours of sleep before continuing your journey.

 All of the locations discussed below are places where you can sleep in your car legally, so read on for full information on each one.
 You should always check the law in the state you are in before following the advice in this article.
-I will also be discussingsleeping at rest stops, Walmart, and other safe spots.
+I’ll also be discussing sleeping at rest stops, Walmart, and other safe spots.

 Rest Stops & Truck Stops

 Rest Stops are probably the first thing that comes to mind when people consider where to pull over for the night on a long road trip.
 Easy to find, usually well-lit, access to facilities and food, and a great place to top up on gas, these are the natural place to stop…and rest!